• Dr. Martin Luther King, Jr. Scholarship Application

 • Resume’ of accomplishments, extra-curricular activities, scholarships, affiliations, organizations

-• A one to two page essay that represents how “Dr. Martin Luther King, Jr. espoused and encouraged justice, equality and unity for all in a peaceful way.
-How have your actions emulated the work of Dr. King by Keeping Hope in Challenging Times?
+• A one-to-two page essay that represents how “Dr. Martin Luther King, Jr. espoused and encouraged justice, equality and unity for all in a peaceful way.
+How have your actions emulated the work of Dr. King by Keeping Hope in Challenging Times?”

 • An official transcript must be stamped, signed, and sealed with a cumulative unweighted GPA of at least 2.5

-a sealed envelope)
+• Two letters of recommendation: a sealed envelope)

 • one (1) letter must be from applicant’s school personnel (recommendation must be on school letterhead)

 4. The awarded scholarship is for the upcoming academic year, and it must be used that year.
 The MLK Association cannot honor a “Gap Year” due to annual budgeting requirements.
-Awardees must provide a high-resolution headshot for award announcement purposes.

 • The student’s identification number as well as provide the college/university’s mailing address in order to receive the scholarship money.